Hello,

 *Dual-aspect monism suggests that the two aspects of reality, mind and matter, are ultimately manifestations of the same underlying reality.
 According to the nondual understanding, this underlying reality can be called consciousness, awareness, knowing, that which perceives, or, to use religious terminology, God’s infinite being.

-The Threads page has excerpts and insights as text blocks.
+See the Threads page for excerpts and brief text blocks